Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 If the users are in different sections of the application (for example: The student is working on a tutorial and the lecturer is using the Development and Communication area), the code sharing functionity will still continue work as expected.

-## Completing the Project, Packaging the Electron Application:
+## Completing the Project, Packaging the Electron Application

 The electron-packager module is used to package the application files to create an .exe file with the application logo included (replaces the default electron logo).